 Cardiac risk factors are useful in predicting coronary artery disease in patient populations but may be less useful when applied to an individual patient.
 Cocaine abuse and HIV infection can accelerate atherosclerosis.
 Classic symptoms such as radiation of pain to the arms, an exertional component, associated diaphoresis, nausea, and vomiting increase the likelihood that a patient is suffering from an AMI while other symptoms such as pain that is pleuritic in nature, positional, sharp and reproducible with palpation/positioning decrease the likelihood of disease.
 Unfortunately, there is no identifiable symptom complex that definitively rules in or out the disease without objective testing.

 DIAGNOSIS AND DIFFERENTIAL

 Patients with ACS often have a normal physical exam but may present with abnormal vital signs.
 Tachycardia may result from increased sympathetic tone and decreased left ventricular stroke volume.
 Bradycardia may result from ischemia to the conduction system.
 The degree of hemodynamic instability is dependent on the amount of myocardium at risk, associated dysrhythmias, or preexisting valvular or myocardial dysfunction.
 Patients with acute ischemia may have a third or fourth heart sound from changes in ventricular compliance, a new murmur from ruptured cordae tendineae or an aortic root dissection, or crackles on lung auscultation from congestive heart failure.
-Chest wall tenderness has been demonstrated in up to 15% of patients with AMI, making this physical examination finding unlikely to be useful by ...
+Chest wall tenderness has been demonstrated in up to 15% of patients with AMI, making this physical examination finding unlikely to ...